 Where the mode of study is classroom, workplace or placement-based, attendance is defined as physical presence in the classroom, workplace or placement situation.
-Where the mode of delivery is electronic, attendance is defined as physical presence in a remote classroom or by appropriate contribution to those online discussions that have been set by Schools.
+Where the mode of delivery is electronic, attendance is defined as physical presence in a remote classroom or by appropriate contribution to those online discussions that have been set by Faculties.

 Audit (of Module)

 The outcome or result of a course, including a degree, certificate or diploma.

 Bachelor of Arts degree, sometimes BA (Hons) – Honours degree.

 Board of Examiners